BlazedLith/RPMS/README.md

-Note: You need to have JDK 24 and IntelliJ downloaded on your PC
+Note: You need to have JDK 24, Git and IntelliJ downloaded on your PC

 ***Running Guidelines for IntelliJ IDEA***

-Open IntelliJ IDEA.
+Open IntelliJ IDEA (As Administrator).

 From the Welcome Screen, click on “Get from Version Control” (or File > New > Project from Version Control if already inside a project).